 Tips for Shopping in The Wizarding World of Harry Potter

 - The majority of the gift shops are small and narrow inside and can get crowded easily.
 Be aware of your surroundings to mind others' space!
 Filch’s Emporium of Confiscated Goods can get especially packed if it starts raining (or raining harder!) while you're riding Harry Potter and the Forbidden Journey.

 - Most frog families will head straight to the rides.
 If getting an interactive wand is a top priority, make a beeline to Ollivanders in Diagon Alley first thing in the morning when the shop is less busy.

 - Feeling a little claustrophobic?
 Get your souvenirs from the kiosks in Carkitt Market in Diagon Alley, or right outside Hogwarts Castle and Ollivanders in Hogsmeade.

-- Harry Potter merchandise can also be found at the main gift shops near each of the park entrances, Universal Studios Store in Universal CityWalk and every Universal hotel gift shop.
+- Harry Potter merchandise can also be found at the main gift shops near each of the park entrances, Universal Studios Store and Universal Legacy Store in Universal CityWalk and every Universal hotel gift shop.

 - Visit the Gringotts Money Exchange at Diagon Alley to turn your muggle money into Gringotts banknotes that you can use within The Wizarding World of Harry Potter!